Contents

 )

-Add this to your CI pipeline to catch OpenAPI regressions before they break client generation:
+Add this to your CI pipeline.
+It catches OpenAPI regressions before they break client codegen:

 pip install openapi-spec-validator